Why does WiFi need range extension?

 It's crucial to know the difference between 5G WiFi and 5G mobile, as they're separate technologies.
 5G WiFi is about connecting to a local router at 5 GHz, while 5G mobile connects to a cell tower with frequencies over 3.3 GHz.
 Even though the frequencies may seem similar, they are entirely different standards.

 In conclusion, WiFi range extension is essential for a reliable and stable internet connection in wide areas.
-There are several options to improve WiFi range, including WiFi extenders, powerline extenders, WiFi Mesh systems, access points, and directional antennas.
+There are several options to improve WiFi range, including WiFi or powerline extenders, WiFi Mesh systems, access points, and directional antennas.

 May 2015 revised 2024